amaliariegelhuth/Huffman-Coding/README.md

 #### Working with binary files: hexdump

-The Huff and Puff programs write and read binary files.
-So it will be helpful to have a tool that lets you view the contents of binary files so you can make sure you are printing out the correct bits and bytes.
+The Huff and Puff programs write and read binary files, so it will be helpful to have a tool that lets you view the contents of binary files so you can make sure you are printing out the correct bits and bytes.

 On a Mac or Unix system, there is a command line utility called `hexdump` that you can use to take any file and print out its hexadecimal representation.
 Suppose you used the `Puff.jar` to compress the sample file `lincoln.txt`.
 From a command line you can type: